jajajava/jajajava/README.md

 - 👋 Hi, I’m @jajajava
-- 🎓 I'm a Flatiron graduate, currently attending college to pursue a BS in computer science
+- 🎓 I'm a Flatiron graduate, currently pursuing a BS in computer science
 - 📫 How to reach me: davidstepanov@yahoo.com

 <!---